2mol/site/content/posts/replit-haskell.md

 [^1]: Your `main` function will be run in a little pseudo-terminal, so all your ~~dumb~~ adorable little `putStrLn` and `getLine` will print text or wait for user input.
 You can't pass arguments or flags to your program tough, since you don't control stdin.
 It has to be interactive with something like `getLine`.

 [^2]: We also have our very own [Haskell Kernel](https://github.com/gibiansky/IHaskell) currently maintained by total champion [Vaibhav Sagar](https://github.com/vaibhavsagar).
 It's all there, but more help is needed to remove some frictions for beginners, like a noob-friendly install experience and more cool [tutorials](https://www.youtube.com/watch?v=gR8LdlrEFnM).
+EDIT: I'm being informed on reddit that you can actually [use IHaskell online](https://mybinder.org/v2/gh/gibiansky/IHaskell/master).

 [^3]: Get it?
 JuPytR!